Stuck for fun ways for your kids to learn from home? Here are free online classes for kids to keep their education going.

 Get started each day with a bit of activity!

-Joe (the Body Coach guy who does the Lean in 15 books) is offering exercise classes Monday – Friday until the kids go back to school.
+Joe (the Body Coach guy who does the Lean in 15 books) offered exercise classes Monday – Friday until the kids went back to school.

 He’s even inventing exercises to keep kids engaged, like the Spiderman, the Pikachu and jumping to catch shooting stars.